marcello505/publicnotes/PROGRAMS.md

 [Kodi](https://kodi.tv/) - No introduction needed, highly customizeble and widely used on mutiple platforms.\
-[Emby](https://emby.media/) - I use Emby to manage my Media library and i have the Emby Add-on on Kodi so it automatically syncs.
+[Emby](https://emby.media/) - I don't use Emby anymore, you need a subscription to make the most out of it.

 Video and Movies
 ----------------